tyzbit/acars-processor/README.md

 A simple daemon that, in order:

-1. Listens to ACARS/VDLM2 messages from ACARSHub
+1. Listens to ACARS/VDLM2 messages from ACARSHub, optionally saving them to resume or review.
-2. Filters them according to various criteria from various providers
+3. Filters them according to various criteria from various providers
-3. Hydrates them with additional data via external lookups from various providers
+4. Hydrates them with additional data via external lookups from various providers
-4. Submits the message to a specified receiver such as a Discord webhook or others.
+5. Submits the message to a specified receiver such as a Discord webhook or others.

 Configuration is done with `config.yaml` and there is a schema to help you